tmst/ZodbDemo/DOCUMENTATION/CromlechVsGrok.md

 view of how software should be done.
 Our professional identiies are tied up with this work.
 Very much a labor of love.
 Those of us who are working on this software really care about it, and want you to have a good experience.
-We invite you to try it out.
-Just be nice in your feedback.